thespis-rs/thespis/README.md

 - no remote actors
 - not working on WASM
 - SLOC of 6000 - thespis: 700 for almost similar functionality
+- half of the user guide is WIP
 - in thespis handle methods are async and have access to mutable self without Rc<RefCell<X>> and without need for ActorFuture.

 Thus it seemed easier to start over and question every design decision.
 In many cases, actix has made the right choices.
 The api is neat and thespis ressembles it for the basic traits (Actor/Message/Handler<M>/Recipient, Addr, ...).
 In fact, **without the inspiration from actix, and how to tackle some of the design problems, I would not have been able to write thespis**.